olakayCoder1/pyprembly/README.md

 The package supports all Prembly Identitypass API endpoints for Nigeria.

-The available function are as follow:
+The available method of the `Verification` class are as follow:

 | SN | METHOD NAME | DESCRIPTION|
 | ------- | ----- | ------------- |